Sulfasalazine (By mouth)

 Azulfidine, Azulfidine Entabs, SulfazineThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to sulfasalazine, sulfa drugs, or any salicylate medicine, or if you have bowel or bladder blockage, or porphyria.
+Do not use it if you had an allergic reaction to sulfasalazine, sulfa drugs, or any salicylate medicine, or if you have bladder or bowel blockage, or porphyria (enzyme problem).

 How to Use This Medicine: